 Subd.
-7. Appeals.
-Allows employers to appeal a decision by the commissioner regarding the use of a private plan.
-Also allows employees covered by a private plan to appeal the same way as other employees.
+10. Appeals.
+Allows employers to appeal a decision by the commissioner on the application for a private plan.
+Also allows employees covered by a private plan to appeal or request reconsideration of a decision the same way as other employees.

 Subd.
-8. Employees no longer covered.
+11. Employees no longer covered.
 Provides the conditions under which an employee is no longer covered by a private plan (termination of the employment relationship with the private-plan employer or approval for the private plan ends), in which case the employee immediately becomes covered by the public insurance provisions of chapter 268B.

 Subd.
-9. Posting of notice regarding private plan.
+12. Posting of notice regarding private plan.
 Requires an employer with a private plan to notify affected employees following the notice requirements of section 268B.26.

 Subd.
-10. Amendment.
+13. Amendment.
 Provides the conditions under which the commissioner must approve an amendment to a private plan.

 Subd.
-11. Successor employer.
+14. Successor employer.
 Provides for private plan continuation and termination when a business acquires an employer with a private plan.
 Gives acquiring business a 90-day window after acquisition to terminate a private plan.

 Subd.
-12. Revocation of approval by commissioner.
+15. Revocation of approval by commissioner.
 Provides that the commissioner may terminate a private plan if certain conditions are met.

 Subd.
-13. Employer penalties.
+16. Employer penalties.
 Provides monetary penalties that DEED may assess if an employer with a private plan violates chapter 268B.

 Subd.
-14. Reports, information, and records.
+17. Reports, information, and records.
 Requires employers with private plans to keep all records relating to the plan for six years and provide them to the commissioner of DEED upon request.

 Subd.
-15. Audit and investigation.
+18. Audit and investigation.
 Allows the commissioner to investigate and audit opt-out plans under this section.